Alternatives to Docusign®: Pricing, pros & cons, use cases

 Top limitations of Signicat

-• European focus: Signicat is based in Norway and mainly focused on the European market.
+• Regional focus: Signicat is based in Norway and mainly focused on the European market.

 • Multiple components, one solution: Digital identity, authentication, and eSignature are sold as a packaged solution.
-Customers interested in a simplified eSignature solution without identity verification will pay for more than they need.
+Customers interested in a simplified eSignature solution without identity verification may pay for more than they need.

-• Limited built-in features: Signicat's array of built-in electronic signature features is not as robust as competitors and does not provide an advanced document creation tool.
+• Limited built-in features: Signicat's electronic signature feature set is not as robust as competitors and does not provide an advanced document creation tool.

 • Limited number of connectors and integrations with popular business applications2